markus7017/org.openhab.binding.appletv/README.md

  - top_menu - Go to main menu (long press menu)
  - menu - Press key menu

+You could also send a key sequence, e.g. "top_menu up up left left select"

 There are special keys, which will be mapped into a key sequence:

+- movies - go to the Movies selection
-- movie - go to the Movie selection
+- tvshows - go to the TV Show selection
 - music - go to the Music selection
-- tvshows - go to the TV Show selection

-The key sequences can be configured in the thing settings if the defaults don't work for your setup.
-RThe sequence must match the order of the menu items on the main menu.
+Those keys will be mapped to a sequence of keys to navigate within the Apple-TV's menu.
+The sequences send for each of them can be configured in the thing settings if the defaults don't work for your setup.
+This depends on your personal menu layout.
+The sequence must match the order of the menu items on the main menu.

-Note: You could also send a key sequence, e.g. "top_menu up up left left select"

 ## Full Example